The following keywords allow you to open external files for reading/writing

 The return value is the number of the successfully read values.
 When encountering an end of file character, -1 is returned.

-Useful when reading values in variables with the INPUT command, which can change the type of the variables according to the current values.
+Useful when reading values in variables with the INPUT command, which can change between type 1 and 2 according to the current values.

 The type of these variables is not checked during the compilation process.